cupcake-recipes.com

 Preparation Steps

-• Let the ice cream sit at room temperature for a few minutes before scooping to make it easier to serve.
+• Let the ice cream sit out for 5-10 minutes before serving.

 Notes